Fast reconstruction-based ROI triggering via anomaly detection in the CYGNO optical TPC: Introduction

 A central challenge of this approach is the size and rate of the raw images.
 Each exposure covers the entire active volume, producing megapixel-scale frames even in current prototypes.
-The planned CYGNO-04 demonstrator---a $0.4\,\mathrm{m}^3$ TPC equipped with two $50\times 80\,\mathrm{cm}^2$ optical planes---will acquire $4096\times 2304$-pixel images (18.9\,MB per frame) from six sCMOS cameras operating at $\sim$3~Hz, resulting in a data flux of roughly 18 images per second, exceeding 340\,MB/s.
+The planned CYGNO-04 demonstrator---a $0.4\,\mathrm{m}^3$ TPC equipped with two $50\times 80\,\mathrm{cm}^2$ optical planes---will acquire $4096\times 2304$-pixel images stored as 16-bit grayscale frames (unsigned 16-bit integer per pixel), corresponding to approximately 18.9\,MB per frame from six sCMOS cameras operating at $\sim$3~Hz, resulting in a data flux of roughly 18 images per second, exceeding 340\,MB/s.
 Yet the physical signal of interest typically occupies only a few $\mathrm{mm}^2$ in each frame.
 Without an online selection mechanism, this would translate into storing enormous volumes of mostly empty data.
 Any practical data-reduction strategy must therefore sustain at least the full camera rate ($\sim$18 frames s$^{-1}$) so that frames can be filtered on the fly and only physically relevant regions are retained.
 For sparsely populated megapixel images, retaining only the informative Regions of Interest (ROIs) can dramatically reduce storage and bandwidth requirements.
 Traditional reconstruction pipelines deliver high-fidelity track characterization~\cite{Amaro_2023} but are too slow for use at trigger level, with typical per-frame processing times of the order of seconds, well above the $\sim$50~ms latency budget required for real-time operation.